jony86s/eosio.contracts/CONTRIBUTING.md

 To get it out of the way:

 - **[develop](https://github.com/EOSIO/eosio.contracts/tree/develop)** is the development branch.
 All work on the next release happens here so you should generally branch off `develop`.
 Do **NOT** use this branch for a production site.
 - **[master](https://github.com/EOSIO/eosio.contracts/tree/master)** contains the latest release of eosio.contracts.
 This branch may be used in production.
-Do **NOT** use this branch to work on eosio.contracts's source.
+Do **NOT** use this branch to work on eosio.contracts&#39;s source.

 ### Submitting Pull Requests

 Pull requests are awesome.
-If you're looking to raise a PR for something which doesn't have an open issue, please think carefully about [raising an issue](#reporting-an-issue) which your PR can close, especially if you're fixing a bug.
+If you&#39;re looking to raise a PR for something which doesn&#39;t have an open issue, please think carefully about [raising an issue](#reporting-an-issue) which your PR can close, especially if you&#39;re fixing a bug.
 This makes it more likely that there will be enough information available for your PR to be properly tested and merged.

 ### Testing and Quality Assurance

 Never underestimate just how useful quality assurance is.
-If you're looking to get involved with the code base and don't know where to start, checking out and testing a pull request is one of the most useful things you could do.
+If you&#39;re looking to get involved with the code base and don&#39;t know where to start, checking out and testing a pull request is one of the most useful things you could do.

 Essentially, [check out the latest develop branch](#working-on-eosio.contracts), take it for a spin, and if you find anything odd, please follow the [bug report guidelines](#bug-reports) and let us know!